 There is also the issue that you cannot upgrade a site built with Drupal 6 to Drupal 8.
-If your site was created with the previous version, you're essentially starting from scratch.
+If your site was created with the previous version, you're starting from scratch.

 Lack of Support

-Many people don't realize that when you're working with an open-source solution, one of the most immediate problems is lack of support.
+Many people don't realize that when working with an open-source solution, one of the most immediate problems is lack of support.
 Since no one owns open-source software, there isn't any company behind it to help you with your support needs.
 If you need development or aid work, you and your staff will have to handle it —or you have the option to pay costly support from a trusted Drupal partner.
 However, you can't simply pick up the phone and call someone when you get stuck.
 If your site goes down, it's up to you and your employees to fix the problem: period, end of the story.

 Not So Scalable

 Finally, many often find flexibility and scalability two major pain points when working with a solution like Drupal CMS.
-For instance, if you need to build an API to get your CMS to interact with another solution, you will need to do it yourself —all of which leads to additional costs and resources used.
+For instance, if you need to build an API to get your CMS to interact with another solution, you will need to do it yourself —all of which leads to additional costs and resources.

 With Drupal, you can only leverage the platform to its full potential through a Drupal partner.
-Since Drupal development is highly specialized and the technical knowledge required to set up the platform is specific, developing your website can often become very costly.
+Since Drupal development is highly specialized and the technical knowledge required to set up the platform is specific, developing your website can become very costly.

 Why a Headless CMS is a better alternative to Drupal?

-Contrary to a traditional CMS, a headless content management system is entirely decoupled from the presentation layer, frontend, or head.
+Contrary to a traditional CMS, a headless content management system is decoupled from the presentation layer, frontend, or head.
 At the same time, the backend is your content repository and content management system — or the body.